Updated: Dec 2, 2022

 They can be held liable for an accident if they do not behave carefully and disregard risk factors that may lead to an accident due to negligence.
 The plaintiff only has to show that the burn injuries suffered in the accident were caused by the defendant's reckless or deliberate acts or by dangerous conditions on their land.

-Can You Sue Multiple People?
+Can You Sue Multiple People For My Burn Injury?

 Multiple parties are sometimes held accountable for a personal injury plaintiff's alleged damages.
 The plaintiff and their Personal Injury lawyer must demonstrate that each defendant included in the case is partly liable for the damages sought.